peterkmissionready/ts-api-cd-demo-monday/README.md

 ### Installation

-1. Drag and drop the files inside the downloaded zip to a folder of your choice.
+1. Drag and drop the folder inside the downloaded zip to a folder of your choice, then navigate to the "ts-api-cd-demo-monday-main" directory you have just extracted using the terminal or a command prompt.

-2. Type
+2. Type `npm install` in this command prompt.
-`npm init -y` on the current folder, where you extracted the files.

 3. Type
-`npm install express cors lodash uuid` on terminal.
-This should install 4 packages required to host localhost:3000/ on the server, the answer to Task 7.

-4. Type
-`npm install -D jest` on terminal.
+`npm run build` on terminal.
+This will install all the necessary dependencies.
-This should install jest required to perform unit testing on local directory, the answer to Task 6.

-5. Edit package.json (which was created after you first typed `npm install...`) so that the "scripts" variable will look like the following:

-`...
-"scripts": {
-	"start": "node index.js",
-	"test": "jest"
-},
-...`

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Usage

-1. Task 7- To run the local server on port 3000, type `npm start` you will be able to view the server at http://localhost:3000/risk/YOUR_SENTENCE replace YOUR_SENTENCE with any sentence you can think of- it can be any string other than whitespace or an empty string or it won't run.
-If it does run, it will return a count of words from [crash, bump, collide, scratch, smash], in JSON format.
-It will return `{
-	riskRating: c
-}`
-where `c` is the count of words from an array described above.
+1. Type
-2. Task 6- Type `yarn test` on the terminal.
-This will run tests I've implemented for Task 6.
+`npm run test` next on this command prompt, you will see all the unit testing I have implemented for the Task 5.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap

-- [17/05/2023] Uploaded relevant files for this Mission 3 Assignment.
+- [24/05/2023] Uploaded relevant files for this Mission 5 Assignment.
-- [17/05/2023] Borrowed template for this repository.
+- [24/05/2023] Borrowed template for this repository.

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).